sc-ventures/cloudbreak-documentation/docs/trouble-cb.md

 `docker logs cbreak_cloudbreak_1` shows the same logs as `cbd logs cloudbreak`.

-Cloudbreak logs are also rotated and can be accessed later from the Cloudbreak deployment folder.
+Cloudbreak logs are rotated and can be accessed later from the Cloudbreak deployment folder.
+Each time you restart the application via cbd restart a new log file is created with a timestamp in the name (for example, cbreak-20170821-105900.log).

->>>>TO-DO: I don't understand hat the sentence above means.
-Can you rephrase?

 > There is a symlink called `cbreak.log` which points to the latest log file.
 Sharing this symlink does not share the log itself.